 NAIC BUYERS GUIDE FOR DEFFERED ANNUITIES

 If you are thinking about buying an annuity, it’s important that you understand how annuities work so you can make a decision that meets your financial goals.

-Annuities are complex, long-term insurance contracts that can involve significant fees.
-They are designed to protect against you outliving your assets.
-If you surrender an annuity, you may pay surrender charges and taxes.
-Failing to understand the terms of your annuity can lead to financial loss.
+The purpose of this Buyer’s Guide is to help you do that.
+The Buyer’s Guide is not meant to offer legal, financial, or tax advice.
+You may wish to consult independent advisors that specialize in these areas.

+This Buyer’s Guide is about deferred annuities in general and discusses some of the most common features specific to different types of deferred annuities; it is not about any particular annuity product.
+It is important that you understand the terms of your annuity in order to determine it best meets your financial needs and objectives.
+This Buyer’s Guide includes questions you should ask the insurance company or the annuity salesperson – the insurance agent or producer, broker, or advisor – before you buy an annuity.

 WHAT IS AN ANNUITY?

-An annuity is a long-term contract with an insurance company that pays income to you over time.
-It can provide guaranteed interest rates, tax-deferred growth and, if you choose, periodic income payments, but the features, costs, and guarantees vary by product.
+Annuities are financial products that are designed by life insurance companies to protect and grow retirement savings dollars, with the option to convert them into a stream of income for a fixed period of time or for the lifetime of the annuity owner and provide protection against you outliving your assets.
+Generally speaking, an annuity is a contract between you and an insurance company that pays income to you over time.
+It can provide guaranteed interest rates, tax-deferred growth, and, if you choose, periodic income payments, but the features, costs, and guarantees vary.

-Most annuity owners never convert their annuity into an income stream.
-This process is called annuitizing the contract.
-Historically, fewer than 5% of annuities are ever annuitized.
-The income stream is the insurance feature of the contract.
-Providing that guaranteed income is one reason annuities can have significant costs.
-You should carefully consider whether you actually need additional future income when deciding whether an annuity is right for you.

 An annuity may be immediate or deferred.
-An immediate annuity begins paying income soon after you make a lump-sum payment (usually within one year).
+An immediate annuity – a Single Premium Immediate (or Income) Annuity (SPIA) – is a type of fixed annuity that converts a single lump sum premium payment into a guaranteed stream of income soon after the lump-sum payment is made, usually within one year.
+The payout amount and the duration of the payment is determined at the time the contract is issued.

 A deferred annuity allows your money to grow before payments begin.
-The deferral period is often flexible and may last for many years.
+The deferral period – referred to as the accumulation phase – is often flexible and may last for many years.

-Most annuity sales today involve:

-Fixed/Multi-year guaranteed annuities (MYGAs)
+Types of Deferred Annuities include:

+Fixedannuities (FAs)

-Fixed indexed annuities
+Fixed indexed annuities (FIAs)

 Registered index-linked annuities (RILAs)

-Variable annuities
+Variable annuities (VAs)

-All of these are deferred products.
-Immediate annuities (single premium immediate annuities, or SPIAs) represent a much smaller share of overall sales.
+Each of these types of deferred annuities are discussed in this guide.

 DEFERRED ANNUITIES

-This guide focuses on issues consumers encounter with deferred annuities only.

 Deferred annuities have an accumulation period and a payout period.
-During the accumulation period, your annuity value changes based on the product type and how much money you contribute.
+During the accumulation period, your annuity value grows based on the type of the annuity and how much money you contribute.
 During the payout period, the annuity makes payments to you.